didacticventures/prismic-custom-types/README.md

 `npm install -g prismic-cli`

 From some folder (where you don't mind new folders being created), run:
 `prismic theme --theme-url https://github.com/didacticventures/prismic-custom-types --conf config.js`

-Follow the prompts, you'll have to:
+Follow the prompts.
+You'll have to:
 - Specify a repository name (`[schoolSlug]-maven`), and the same name for the folder that the project files will be downloaded into
 - Create a new username/password (use the instructor's email, and save it into the Course Ops vault in 1Password)
 - Once the script has run, log into Prismic with these credentials